developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 Don't be mistaken!
 [This is not a comment].
-This is a metadata that FluxCD understands and uses to update the Kustomization `newTag` field with the latest tag of a Docker image repository.
+This is a metadata that FluxCD understands and uses to update the Kustomization `newTag` field with the latest tag of the Docker image repository.

 For your reference, here's the allowed references: